Round Hill Club

 All workshop participants must be current members of PPR and USA Pickleball.

 *Study materials will be sent within one business day following registration.

 What is the total cost to getting certified through PPR?

 The total cost of certification has three components.
 First, you must join USA Pickleball as a member for $35/year.
 Since they are the governing body of the sport in the US, all of our USA-based members are required to join their organization.
 Second, you must join PPR as a member (check out the benefits tab for all the great perks of joining!).
-Joining for your first year costs $186 (unless you are PTR or PPTR certified – in that case, your dues reduce to just $70).
+PPR dues are $186 per year.
+They are prorated when you join and will renew each August 31st thereafter.
+(If you are PTR or PPTR certified – your dues are greatly reduced to just $70 for the full year and prorated upon joining).
 Lastly, you can register for a certification workshop, which costs $147 and includes access to the study materials, in-person workshop, and testing.

 What do I need to do before attending a certification workshop?

 Before registering for a PPR workshop, make sure that you are a 3.5 level player.
 You can find information about the levels on the USA Pickleball website (usapa.org) for a self-rating.
 Or play a USAPA sanctioned tournament to be assigned a rating.